What is a Mastopexy and when should you have one?

 If the breasts increase greatly in size this produces more stretching of the skin which does not always fully contract.
 This can produce looseness in the skin of the breast and cause the nipple to droop.

 Following pregnancy and breastfeeding the breasts can return to different volumes.
-Some people return to similar breast shape and volume to what they were before pregnancy, whereas other people become smaller often losing significant amount of volume from the upper part of their breast producing a droopy appearance.
+Some people return to a similar breast shape and volume to what they were before pregnancy, whereas other people become smaller often losing a significant amount of volume from the upper part of their breast producing a droopy appearance.

-Many women want to gain back their confidence following child bearing and get back the breast shape they had before having children.
+Many women want to gain back their confidence following childbearing and get back the breast shape they had before having children.
 A breast uplift or breast implant procedure can then be considered depending on the desired volume and appearance of the bust.

 A recent patient commented: “I love my new shape and couldn’t be happier.
 Only regret that I didn’t do it earlier”